Blue Monday – looking back to help your business move forward

 A practical approach to supporting employee wellness

 The importance of creating a happy and healthy workplace is undeniable, but how do we go about this?
 Firstly, it is vital to consider how you support the mental health of your employees, and how you can begin the conversation of wellness in the workplace.
-Our six month action plan is a great starting point for this, remembering that the most important thing is balance.
 The critical action needed to normalise mental health issues is to treat it like any other aspect of health, and not to single it out.
 This requires a joined-up approach to mental and physical wellbeing, and a review of ways you can improve other areas of employee wellbeing.

 There is no one-size-fits-all approach to mental health.
 Some of your employees may need more consideration than others – for example new mothers, working carers, and staff overseas.
 It is also easy to forget about your own happiness when concentrating on that of others.
 When did you last take a step back to check in with your own mental health?
 Creating a supportive workplace environment with staff who feel that their needs are prioritised starts with you, and the examples that you set.